 “How did that opening scene make you feel?”, my director asked.

 “It was exciting.
 I was on the edge of my seat wondering what was going to happen next”, I replied.

-I wasn’t sure why I was retelling the opening scene of Matrix but I was sure she was about to make a point.
+I wasn’t sure why I was retelling the opening scene of Matrix, but I was sure she was about to make a point.
 She told me that the opening scene of a movie was meant to capture the attention of its audience.
 A boring scene (whether action or dialogue) was what screenwriters and directors wanted to avoid.
 Filmmakers have to convince the audience in the first few minutes that their film is worth sitting through.
-If the audiences are captured by the first scene, enjoy the ending, and are entertained by the film as a whole then they will tell others about how great it was.
+If the audiences are captured by the first scene, they enjoy the ending, and are entertained by most of what is in-between, then they will tell others about how great it was.
 This in turn brings more people to the theater, makes the production companies more money, and makes the writers, directors and actors more desirable for future projects.
-While everything in the middle, the meat and potatoes of the film, is extremely important, (after all, it’s everything in the middle, the story as whole, that is the heart of the movie) it’s the beginning that will draw the audience in, and it is the ending that will, hopefully, wrap it all up nicely.
+While everything in the middle, the meat and potatoes of the film, is extremely important, (after all, it’s everything in the middle, the story as whole, that is the heart of the movie), it’s the beginning that will draw the audience in, and it is the ending that will, hopefully, wrap it all up nicely.